unpairedbracket/unpairedbracket.github.io/content/index.md

 title: Ben Spiers' Blog
 ---

 Welcome to my blog.
-Once I've written some posts, you'll be able to find them in the sidebar to the left.
-I might even call them out on this front page
+My latest post is [[Velocity Projection]], about the process of solving a problem to try and help speed up part of a character movement algorithm.